nextgis/docs_collector/source/auth.rst

 Via on-premise (NGIDOP)
 -----------------------

-For authorization in NextGIS Collector via on-premise server, you must specify the appropriate Endpoint in the authorization settings (см. :numref:`ngidop_collector`).
+For authorization in NextGIS Collector via on-premise server, you must specify the appropriate Endpoint in the authorization settings (see :numref:`ngidop_collector`).
 If you're already logged in with my.nextgis.com - log out first.

 .. figure:: _static/ngm_ngidop_en_3.png
    :name: ngidop_collector